EconPapers

 Working Papers from HAL

-We prove that a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents constitutes an equilibrium in an overlapping generations (OLG) model.
-Conversely, an equilibrium in an OLG model that satisfies additional conditions is part of an equilibrium in a general equilibrium model with infinitely-lived agents.
-Note that our models consisting of three assets (physical capital, Lucas' tree, and fiat money) cover both exchange and production economies.
-Applying this result, we demonstrate that equilibrium indeterminacy and rational asset price bubbles may arise not only in OLG models but also in models with infinitely-lived agents.
+Abstract: We prove that a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents (GEILA) constitutes an equilibrium in an overlapping generations (OLG) model.
+Conversely, an equilibrium in an OLG model that satisfies additional conditions is part of an equilibrium in a GEILA model.
+Our framework, which includes three assets (physical capital, a Lucas tree, and fiat money), encompasses both exchange and production economies.
+As an application, we demonstrate that equilibrium indeterminacy and rational asset price bubbles can arise not only in OLG models but also in GEILA models.

 Keywords: infinite-horizon; general equilibrium; overlapping generations; asset price bubble; equilibrium indeterminacy (search for similar items in EconPapers)